Chorthippus albomarginatus: Distribution

 The range of the lesser marsh grasshopper extends from Finland and southern Scandinavia in the north to Spain and Italy in the south.
 It was once present only in the southern parts of the UK but has been expanding its range northwards.

 Physical appearance

-Females grow to approximately 20 mm and are larger than males that grow to approximately 15 mm.
+Females grow to approximately 20 mm and are larger than males which grow to approximately 15 mm.
 The female almost always has a longitudinal white stripe on the wing whereas the male rarely does.

 The region behind the head is referred to as the "pronotal side-keels" and the bars are approximately parallel in this species.
-Although quite similar, it can be distinguished from the meadow grasshopper Chorthippus parallelus, which also has straight pronotal side-keels, by a number of characteristics.
-These include its ability to fly, white stripe on female's wing, and more pointed snout.
+Although quite similar, it can be distinguished from the meadow grasshopper Chorthippus parallelus, which also has straight pronotal side-keels, by several characteristics.
+These include its ability to fly, a white stripe on the female's wing, and a more pointed snout.
 It often tends to be less brightly coloured and more straw-brown than Chorthippus parallelus.

 Both sexes can be extremely variable in colour from green to brown.